kartograph/kartograph.org/docs/kartograph.py/index.md

     K = Kartograph()
     K.generate(config, outfile='mymap.svg')

 The following chapters will cover the details of the map configuration syntax.
 The example configurations are shown in JSON format.
+It's crucial to note that Python dictionaries are unordered, which means that to retain layer order the layer definitions in the config **must** be defined as ``OrderedDict``.
+When loading an external file this can be achieved by defining ``object_pairs_hook`` in the ``json.loads`` function as follows

+    from collections import OrderedDict
+    config = json.loads(file, object_pairs_hook=OrderedDict)

 ## Adding Map Layers